Hugo Drax: Novel biography

-Drax sets up the "Moonraker" missile project under the pretence of test-firing it into the North Sea.
+Drax sets up the Moonraker missile project under the pretence of test-firing it into the North Sea.
 His workers are former Nazis, including most of the members of his old commando unit, and his true aim is to establish German superiority over England.
 To that end, he has the missile fitted with a nuclear warhead (provided by the Soviets) and changes the flight plan to target London.
 Drax uses his knowledge of the impending disaster to play the currency exchange market, planning to make a huge profit from his own terrorist act.
-Bond, with the help of Special Branch agent Gala Brand, sabotages Drax's missile launch and targets the North Sea again.
-A Soviet submarine picks up Drax and his workers as part of their escape, but the vessel is destroyed by the blast of the nuclear warhead as it passes through the target area.
+James Bond, with the help of Special Branch agent Gala Brand, sabotages Drax's missile launch and targets the North Sea again.
+Drax and his men board a Soviet submarine to escape, but travel unwittingly through the new target area and are killed when the missile strikes them.

+The later novel From Russia, with Love reveals that Drax had been an operative of the Soviet counter-intelligence agency SMERSH.

 Inspiration

 The novel involved the idea of the "traitor within" throughout the course of the book.
 Drax, real name Graf Hugo von der Drache, is a "megalomaniac German Nazi who masquerades as an English gentleman", while his assistant, Krebs, bears the same name as Adolf Hitler's last Chief of Staff.
 In using a German as the novel's main enemy, "Fleming ... exploits another British cultural antipathy of the 1950s.
 Germans, in the wake of World War II, made another easy and obvious target for bad press."
-Moonraker uses two dictatorships that Fleming hated - the Nazis and the Soviets - as villains: Drax is German and works for the Soviets, who provide him with not only the atomic bomb, but the support and logistics to use it.
+Moonraker uses two dictatorships that Fleming hated – the Nazis and the Soviets – as villains: Drax is German and works for the Soviets, who provide him with not only the atomic bomb, but the support and logistics to use it.

 Fleming used aspects of his private life to create Drax; Fleming named the character after an acquaintance Admiral Sir Reginald Plunkett-Ernle-Erle-Drax.
 Other elements of the plot came from Fleming's knowledge of wartime operations carried out by T-Force, a secret British Army unit formed to continue the work of 30 Assault Unit, itself created by Fleming.